allisonkyeh/allisonkyeh.github.io/_portfolio/4_HighStakes.markdown

 	<img class="col one" src="{{ site.baseurl }}/documentation/2022_highstakes/screencaptures/gif3AN.gif"/>
 </div>

-Since our puzzle game only had 4 angles, I could compose the environment dressing specifically to these 4 views.
-My main focuses were on integrating the grid, filling out the background for the feel of an extended world, and creating a framed composition for each perspective.
+Since our puzzle game had only 4 angles, I composed the dressing specifically to these 4 views.
+My main focuses were integrating the grid, filling out the background for the feel of an extended world, and creating a framed composition for each perspective.

 <div class="img_row">
 	<img class="col one" src="{{ site.baseurl }}/documentation/2022_highstakes/screenshots_env/01_01.PNG"/>